Kevin P. Ryan: Business Insider

 Ryan and Dwight Merriman founded Business Insider in 2009 with Henry Blodget.
-Ryan functioned as chairman of the board through its acquisition by Axel Springer SE for $442 million.
+Ryan was chairman of the board through its acquisition by Axel Springer SE for $442 million.

 MongoDB

 Ryan and Dwight Merriman founded MongoDB Inc. in 2007.
 Ryan served as chairman of the board through the company's initial public offering in 2017 at a $1.18 billion valuation.

-Other

-Ryan has gone on to found and serve as chairman of the board for several other New York-based companies including, Zola, Coedition, Nomad Health, and Meetup.

-Ryan was a founding advisor and seed investor for Pearl Health, before participating in the company's Andreessen Horowitz-led Series A fundraise, alongside AlleyCorp.
-He currently sits on the board of Pearl Health.

-Philanthropy

-Ryan has served on the boards of Mercy Corps, Partnership for New York City, Yale University, Tech:NYC, the Trust for Governors Island, the NYC Investment Fund and INSEAD.
-He has been named the director emeritus of Human Rights Watch as well as being on the advisory board for Doctors Without Borders.
-He is also a member of the Yale International Council and the Council on Foreign Relations.
-He was one of the project chairs for NYC Mayor Michael Bloomberg's review of the future of NYC's fashion industry, Fashion.NYC.2020.
-On May 30, 2012, Yale announced that Ryan has been elected to serve a six-year term as a member of the Yale corporation, the university's governing body.

 Recognitions

 In June 2009, Ryan was named Entrepreneur of the Year by Ernst & Young, LLP and In 2013 was named one of "The 100 Most Influential New Yorkers of the Past 25 Years" by the Observer.
 Ryan was also named one of the "50 Most Influential Business People" by Crain's New York Business, and was included in Vanity Fair's "2011 New Establishment List".

 Personal

 Ryan earned his B.A. from Yale University in 1985 and his M.B.A. from INSEAD in 1990.
 He is a Fellow at Yale University's Trumbull College.
-Ryan currently lives in New York City with his wife and children.
+Ryan lives in New York City with his wife and children.